 The wise shall inherit glory: but shame shall be the promotion of fools.

-You will receive an inheritance.
-You will be promoted.
 You will get either glory or shame.
 Your decisions today will earn one or the other.
-In fact, you may already have part of your inheritance or promotion.
-Are you living successfully by God's definition with a glorious reputation?
+In fact, you may already have some glory or shame.
+Are you living well by God’s definition with a glorious reputation?
 Or are you ashamed of the mess you have made of your life?